Last Update: 1 June 2020

 The participant age range has been extended to include those ages 18 – 26 years old on the first day of the Moot (18th July 2022).
 For more information, see “Will the age ranges change?” above.

 Please contact your Contingent Management Team (CMT) regarding deposits and monies paid.

 9. What happens to the Early bird registrations?

 All contingents who registered their Early Bird places will be contacted in the coming weeks to ask if they want to revise the number of places they booked (either up or down, with no limits).
 All contingents will then be sent a revised Expression of Interest form and given the opportunity to submit their Early Bird Bookings for 2022.
-An updated timetable for the Early Bird registration payments along with a revised Terms and Conditions will be circulated in the next few weeks.
+An updated timetable for the Early Bird registration payments can be found in Bulletin 1.
+Early Bird Registration will open in March 2021.

 10. Will the event be the same in 2022?

 The Moot will run in more or less the same way in 2022 as was planned for in 2021.
 There will still be an opening ceremony, a Trails segment and a Base Camp segment.
 The Base Camp will still be in Malahide in Dublin and the trails will still be scattered throughout the island.
 If COVID-19 continues into 2022, we will take that into consideration and this may impact some of the aspects of the trails.
 The world is changing a lot, very quickly so we will keep you updated.